 “I see so many more things that we could offer if we had a bigger building,” she says.

 As she reflects back on childhood memories of the Library, Carr knows exactly why she chose public service.
-She was first appointed to the Library Board in 2014 and now serves as board president.
+She was first appointed to the Library Board in 2014.
 Her current term expires in 2022.

 “I think we’re called to serve.
 I want to preserve this Library for future generations.”